 2.2 ROV Dives

 An inspection class ROV was built for this field program by Dale Graves and Alana Sherman at MBARI.
-The vehicle carried a Sony HD Video Cam Recorder, Insite Nova Camera, Falmouth Scientific Instruments (FSI) Micro CTD, and obstacle avoidance sonar.
+The vehicle carried a Insite Mini Zeus HD camera, Insite Nova Camera, Falmouth Scientific Instruments (FSI) Micro CTD, and obstacle avoidance sonar.
 Vehicle positions were logged as the GPS fixes corrected to the location of the over-boarding sheave.
-A ~150 kg clump weight was fixed 25 m from the end of the ROV umbilical to keep the tether taut while providing a 25 m radius of operation when on the seafloor.
+A ~150 kg clump weight was fixed 50 m from the end of the ROV umbilical to keep the tether taut while providing a 50 m radius of operation when on the seafloor.
 With the additional error associated with the tether catenary, ROV positions are accurate to ±50 m.
+(2013 – The ROV was tracked using the USBL system, providing more accurate positions.)

 Five ROV dives conducted in 2012 focused on exploring and sampling gas from the tops and flanks of all three expulsion features (Dives 5, 11, & 12 on the~282 m feature, Dive 6 on the ~740 m feature, and Dive 8 on the ~420 m feature).
 In 2012 the ROV carried a gas collection funnel and sampling system.
 Gas samples collected by the ROV were analyzed for hydrocarbon gases from C1 to C5, methane 13C and D, and 14C content by Isotech Laboratories, Champaign, Illinois, USA.